-The Housing Needs Assessment (HNA) 2022 summarised that over the last decade house prices have consistently risen in the area over stating that market housing, even with the benefit of a higher-than-average income is likely to remain out of the reach of most.
+The Housing Needs Assessment (HNA) 2022 considered house prices over the past decade and found that they had risen consistently in the area so that, even with the benefit of a higher-than-average income, housing is likely to remain out of the reach of most.
 Adopted Local Plan policy has a requirement of 35% affordable housing where the policy is triggered.
 The HNA identified that of that 66.2% is required for affordable rent and 33.8% for affordable home ownership.